-4. Exchange Act Rule 13e-3
+IV.
+Exchange Act Rule 13e-3

-Exchange Act Rule 13e-3 is triggered when an issuer engages in a transaction or series of transactions that have the effect of causing a class of equity securities to be held by less than 300 persons or to be neither listed on any national securities exchange nor authorized to be quoted on an inter-dealer quotation system; the rule is usually implicated when a public company is being taken private.
-The company is then required to make a number of disclosures - whether alternative means were considered, the reasons for the structure of the transaction, the effects on unaffiliated security holders, etc.
+Exchange Act Rule 13e-3 is triggered when an issuer engages in a transaction or series of transactions that have the effect of causing a class of equity securities to be held by less than 300 persons or to be neither listed on any national securities exchange nor authorized to be quoted on an inter-dealer quotation system.
+The rule is implicated when a public company is being taken private.
+The company is then required to make a number of disclosures including whether alternative means were considered, the reasons for the structure of the transaction and the effects on unaffiliated security holders.

-Recently, the SEC adopted amendments to the Exchange Act deregistration provisions in Rules 12g-4 and 12h-6 (applicable to both foreign and domestic issuers) that tie reporting obligations under the Exchange Act to a quantitative benchmark designed to measure U.S. market interest in the security.4 The SEC believes it makes sense to link the rules governing going private transactions explicitly to the deregistration provisions found elsewhere in the Exchange Act and is proposing that Rule 13e-3 disclosures will be required if an FPI elects to deregister under Rule 12g-4 or 12h-6.
-The SEC believes that this rule proposal is consistent with the original objective of Rule 13e-3, which was to provide security holders a final opportunity to obtain information about a company which is going private, and consider their alternatives.
+Recently, the SEC adopted amendments to the Exchange Act deregistration provisions in Rules 12g-4 and 12h-6 (applicable to both foreign and domestic issuers) that tie reporting obligations under the Exchange Act to a quantitative benchmark designed to measure U.S. market interest in the security.6 The SEC believes that this new standard will be useful in cases of share repurchases, tender offers and proxy solicitations that are likely to make an FPI eligible to deregister its securities.

+Therefore, the SEC has linked the rules governing going private transactions explicitly to the deregistration provisions found elsewhere in the Exchange Act.
+The amendments provide that Rule 13e-3 disclosures will be required if an FPI elects to deregister under Rule 12g-4 or 12h-6.
+The SEC believes that this new rule is consistent with the original objective of Rule 13e-3, which was to provide security holders a final opportunity to obtain information about a company which is going private, and consider their alternatives.

-See our Firm Memorandum, SEC Eases De-registration Rules for Foreign Private Issuers, March 30, 2007.
-Rules 12g-4 and 12h-6 permit an FPI to delist its securities from trading on U.S. markets if its number of shareholders is less than 500 and its assets are less than \$10 million for the last three fiscal years, or if the average daily trading volume of the subject class of securities has
+6 See our Firm Memorandum, SEC Eases De-registration Rules for Foreign Private Issuers, March 30, 2007.
+Rules 12g-4 and 12h-6 permit an FPI to delist its securities from trading on U.S. markets if its number of shareholders is less than 500 and its assets are less than \$10 million for the last three fiscal years, or if the average daily trading volume of the subject class of securities has not been greater than 5% of the average daily trading volume of that class of securities in the FPIs primary trading market during a recent 12 month period, regardless of the size of its U.S. public float.